AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 contribution of gravity to the density of energy and mass, then

-can therefore locally to compensate
+therefore locally to compensate for

-energies of the respective fluctuations.
-Such locally compensated
+respective fluctuations.
+Such locally compensated fluctuations no

-fluctuations no longer show gravitational attraction with more
+longer show gravitational attraction with more distant

-distant concentrations of matter and energy.
+concentrations of matter and energy.
 After such a total

 compensation of the huge picofluctuations, the vacuum may look as